 “No one wants to eat bread made from mouldy wheat flour, right?
 This food protection starts at the farm”.

 Secondly, we spray synthetic pesticides because we have seen firsthand how weeds can destroy an entire field of corn or soybeans.
 Weeds are very powerful plants that can overtake a growing crop and “steal” sunlight, water, soil nutrients, and even soil space.
 The growing crop may not stand a chance against weeds.
 If we let weeds overtake our entire corn crop because we decided not to spray any herbicides, how will that affect the food supply?
 How would this affect our food prices at the grocery store?
-There would be less corn going into our food supply because those seeds and pants died in the fields.
+There would be less corn going into our food supply because those seeds and plants died in the fields.
 Less food means more expensive food.
 We are doing our part to keep food prices down by protecting the grains as they grow so there is enough food to make it to the grocery store.

 Are there things we can do to limit how much we spray?